 We will resume indoor visitation per the following recommendations:

 Residents of the COVID-positive unit or designated area may receive visitors 14 days after testing stops.

-All other residents may accept visitors if our first round of testing reveals no additional COVID-19 cases in other areas of our care community.
+All other residents may accept visitors if our first round of testing reveals no additional COVID-19 cases in other areas of our senior living and care community.

 We continue to be in close communications with our medical director, other providers, and state and local health officials.
 We are also monitoring new information from the CDC, CMS, and state and local health departments to ensure we are taking the appropriate next steps.

-Everyone at Belmont Health + Rehabilitation Center is overjoyed to welcome friends and families back for indoor visits.
-These revised guidelines provide us all with a refreshing, much needed step towards safely opening our community to normal visitation and operations.
-Please know our team is pleased to accommodate visits with our residents in a way that is appropriate for our physical setting, meets personal needs, and maintains the comfort and safety of all.
+Thanks to the success of the COVID-19 vaccines, we have all witnessed a refreshing, much needed step towards safely resuming our normal routines.
+It has been wonderful to see our residents’ loved ones on-site at Belmont Health + Rehabilitation Center.
+Please know we are here to help accommodate visits with our residents in a way that is appropriate for our physical setting, meets personal needs, and maintains the comfort and safety of all.
+Thank you.

 As state and federal guidance relating to the COVID-19 pandemic changes, we are committed to providing the most recent information.
 Some details in this update may have changed after publication.